numba/numba/docs/source/extending/overloading-guide.rst

 =================================================================

 As you saw above, the overload implementation for ``set_to_x`` function doesn't accept floating-point arguments.
-Let's extended the specification of the function as follows:
+Let's formalise the specification of the function as follows:

 * The numerical type of the array ``arr`` must match the numerical type of the